Recurrent Lorentzian Weyl spaces: Introduction

 where the function $a$ is non-vanishing.
 As shown in Section \ref{sect:symmetric}, the most symmetric of these have a 2-dimensional Lie algebra of infinitesimal symmetries, and they are locally equivalent to the one defined by

 which admits the infinitesimal symmetries

-Finally note that the non-closed recurrent Lorentzian Weyl structures have another remarkable property: they admit a rather large number of weighted parallel spinors~\cite{ParSpin}.
+Note that the non-closed recurrent Lorentzian Weyl structures have another remarkable property: they admit a rather large number of weighted parallel spinors~\cite{ParSpin}.

-\begin{cor} Let $(c,\nabla)$ be a non-closed recurrent Lorentzian Weyl spin structure on a simply connected manifold $M$ of dimension $n+2\geq 4$, then it admits the space of weighted parallel spinors of complex dimension $2^{[\frac{n}{2}]}$. \end{cor}
+\begin{cor} Let $(c,\nabla)$ be a non-closed recurrent Lorentzian Weyl spin structure on a simply connected manifold $M$ of dimension $n+2\geq 4$, then it admits a space of weighted parallel spinors of complex dimension $2^{[\frac{n}{2}]}$. \end{cor}

-A similar result is known for Lorentzian symmetric spaces \cite{L07}: each simply connected indecomposable Cahen-Wallach spin manifold of dimension $n+2$ admits the space of parallel spinors of complex dimension $2^{[\frac{n}{2}]}$ (Cahen-Wallach spaces are symmetric Lorentzian spaces represented by a special class of pp-waves).
+A similar result is known for Lorentzian symmetric spaces \cite{L07}: each simply connected indecomposable Cahen-Wallach spin manifold of dimension $n+2$ admits a space of parallel spinors of complex dimension $2^{[\frac{n}{2}]}$ (Cahen-Wallach spaces are symmetric Lorentzian spaces represented by a special class of pp-waves).

+Finally note that the condition \eqref{nablaR} may be generalized in many various ways, see the recent survey~\cite{Sen24}.